-The programming is possible with the use of a special cable (see: p.
-12).
-To run the software, select a suitable COM port number in the DLOAD10 program ("Configuration" window).
-Then, from the "Communication" menu, select the \rightarrow "Local connection with...", and, subsequently, select the control panel type (e.g. "CA6v5 - RS-232(TTL)").
+The programming is possible with the use of a special cable intended for programming the CA-5 and CA-6 control panels.
+To run the software, select a suitable COM port number in the DLOAD10 program (CONFIGURATION window).
+Then, from the Communication menu, select the $\rightarrow$ Local connection with..., and, subsequently, select the control panel type (e.g. "CA6v5 - RS-232(TTL)").
 Activate the service function FS112 in the control panel.
 Consistency is required between the panel and the computer communication codes (FS2 and FS3) programmed in the panel and included in the DLOAD10 program data.